Learn Eleventy

 Filters

 We’re already using some in-built filters on this page, but it’s finally time to create our own.
-If you look in your terminal or visit http://localhost:8080 now, you’ll see that your build of the site is currently broken.
-Let’s fix it!

 In your terminal, stop Eleventy by pressing Ctrl + C. Then, then in the terminal, enter the following: